 Work highlights

-- Advised Avis Budget Group across multiple matters including drafting precedent franchise agreements, advising on competition law, advising on trade mark, advising on IP ownership and licensing arrangements, and other matters including privacy in respect of the franchised business.
+• Advised Avis Budget Group on drafting precedent franchise agreements, competition law, trade marks, IP ownership and licensing arrangements.

 Macpherson Kelley